haxmeister/liguros-reporter/README.md

 **help shows you the same output:**

 'funtoo-report help'

+**version shows you the script and module version numbers; ideally they should match:**

+'funtoo-report version'

 **To see what data the report is generating use the show-json option:**